kamcknig/pick-up-stix/README.md

 This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

+## Known Issue

+- I try many times to create a new type for this , but i cannot find a way to integrate the olde code of 0.7.9 on 0.8.9, so for now all the items 'container', must be created with the preficwe 'Pick Up', case insensitive.
+- Not really a issue, but Tim Posney already prepared a base for the container bag so i just reuse the sheer there is no specific container sheet for now

 ## Features